 Queen Elizabeth National Park is located in western Uganda.
 The 1,978 km² protected area is rich in biodiversity and home for over 95 species of mammals, more than any other park in Uganda.
 The park also boasts a prolific number of bird species, 612 in total.
-Queen Elizabeth lies on the floor of Africa's Western Rift Valley and stretches from the base of the towering Rwenzori Mountains in the north, to the Ishasha River in the south and is bordered on the west by the Democratic Republic of Congo and the Virunga Mountains.
+Queen Elizabeth lies on the floor of Africa's Western Rift Valley and stretches from the base of the towering Rwenzori Mountains in the north to the Ishasha River in the south and is bordered on the west by the Democratic Republic of Congo and the Virunga Mountains.
 The proximity of Queen Elizabeth NP to the Bwindi Impenetrable Forest National Park and to Kibale National Park makes it an ideal stopover in between trekking Uganda's primates.
-Queen Elizabeth National Park is also a convenient weekend away spot from Kampala.
-Queen Elizabeth NP is truly unrivaled and has so much to offer its visitors.
+Queen Elizabeth National Park is also a convenient weekend away spot from Kampala and Kigali.
+Queen Elizabeth NP is truly unrivalled in beauty and has so much to offer its visitors.

 Game Drives through Queen Elizabeth National Park

-By and large the most popular activity for people visiting Queen Elizabeth NP is game viewing.
-There is a network of roads around the Mweya peninsula as well as across the highway in Kasenyi.
+By and large, the most popular activity for people visiting Queen Elizabeth NP is game viewing.
+There is a network of roads around the Mweya peninsula as well as in the Kasenyi plains.
 Queen Elizabeth NP supports over 95 different species of mammals, more than any other park in Uganda.
 The most common mammals that you can expect to see on your safari are Waterbuck, Buffalo, Uganda Kob, Hippopotamus, Elephant and Warthog.
-The most sought after species are generally a little more difficult to find, however lion and leopard are seen regularly.
-Experience Queen Elizabeth NP in our Land Rover safari vehicle.
-We offer ½ day trips, full day trips and sundowner trips.
+The most sought after species are generally a little more difficult to find, however, lion and leopard are seen regularly.
+Experience Queen Elizabeth NP in a safari vehicle with open roof.
+We offer ½ day trips, full-day trips and sundowner trips.

 Boat Trip on the Kazinga Channel

-The Kazinga Channel is a wide, slow flowing 32 kilometre long body of water that connects Lake George to Lake Edward and is home to one of the largest hippo populations on the planet supporting over 5000 hippos.
-The three hour guided boat trip is a great opportunity to get close to Nile crocodiles, hippos, buffaloes, elephants as well as many different species of birds.
+The Kazinga Channel is a wide, slow-flowing 32-kilometre long body of water that connects Lake George to Lake Edward and is home to one of the largest hippo populations on the planet supporting over 5000 hippos.
+The two hour guided boat trip is a great opportunity to get close to Nile crocodiles, hippos, buffaloes, elephants as well as many different species of birds.

 Explosion Crater Drive

-A scenic 27 kilometre route that winds through the craters between the Main Gate and the Queen's Pavilion at the Crater Gate.
-Although the area is not teeming with game, it makes up for it with its scenery.
+A scenic 27-kilometre route that winds through the craters between the Main Gate and the Queen's Pavilion.
+The drive is renowned for its scenery.
 It's a good place to take your time, stop and enjoy the breathtaking views and it's not uncommon to see elephants inside the craters.
 Although the entire drive is stunning, there are a few highlights.
-The massive Kyemengo Crater, at Baboon Cliffs is by far the largest crater and standing atop the rim is slightly dizzying.
+The massive Kyemengo Crater, at Baboon Cliffs, is by far the largest crater and standing atop the rim is slightly dizzying.
 It really is difficult to gauge how far above the crater floor you are, it's an amazing sight to behold.
 Kitagata is a smaller crater with a dark inky blue lake.
 On a sunny day, you can see the reflection of the sky in the lake.
 The Crater Drive is one of the gems of Queen Elizabeth NP.